fedora-infra/datagrepper/datagrepper/docs/index.rst

 like `Conjunctive Normal Form (CNF)
 <http://en.wikipedia.org/wiki/Conjunctive_normal_form>`_.

-For example, this query will retrun all messages from the past 2 days where *(category==bodhi OR category==wiki) AND (user==toshio OR user==pingou)*::
+For example, this query will return all messages from the past 2 days where *(category==bodhi OR category==wiki) AND (user==toshio OR user==pingou)*::

     $ http get {{URL}}raw/ \